parduckids/milestone-project-four/README.md

 * "Subsurface" is developed as my Milestone Project 4 for the Code Institute's Diploma in Web Application Development course.
 This project incorporates a range of technologies, including HTML, CSS, JavaScript, Django, and PostgreSQL.
 Multiple Django apps were used to structure the application effectively, and Stripe integration was implemented to handle secure ticket transactions.
 ---
+## IMPORTANT INFORMATION

-- Please be aware that this web app was created as a portfolio project only, not for commercial or public use.
+- **Please be aware that this web app was created as a portfolio project only, not for commercial or public use.**

+- **The events displayed are sourced from other event sites and have been slightly modified to fit this webapp's theme.**

+- **All payments are test payments only and can be processed using test card details.
+No real transactions will occur.**

 ## Contents